 – FREE – Museums for All – All visitors receiving food assistance (SNAP benefits) are offered free general admission.
 Free admission may be redeemed by presenting a valid EBT card upon entry.

 – $9 Weekdays / $12 Weekends for Non-residents | Discounts for Seniors, Families & Children

 San Francisco Botanical Garden is home to the most significant magnolia collection for conservation purposes outside China, where the majority of species originated.
 Its current collection includes 51 species and 33 cultivars including many prized examples from Asia.

 *San Francisco Residents: Free with proof of residency.
-Admission for non-residents is $8 general, $6 youth 12-17 and seniors; $2 children 5-11; children 4 and under FREE.
+Non-residents: $8 general, discounts for youth and senior citizens

 Categories: **Annual Event**